- Assistant Vice President for Research Administration

 - Montebello D-335

 Dr. Mildred Huff Ofosu has held the position of Assistant Vice President at Morgan State University for twelve years and has a total of 25 years in research administration.
 The unit in which she serves is Division of Research & Economic Development (DRED), which supports the institution's objectives in increasing extramural funding for research, focusing on compliance, enhancing the Universities' facilities, developing new academic programs, and training and educational activities.
-In DRED, Dr. Ofosu is administratively responsible for post-award administration, which includes budget oversight, research compliance, time and effort, processing contracts and subcontracts, compiling grant and contract metrics and business development.
+In DRED, Dr. Ofosu is administratively responsible for pre and post-award administration, which includes proposal submission, budget oversight, research compliance, time and effort, processing contracts and subcontracts, compiling grant and contract metrics and business development.

 Dr. Ofosu has served as a peer reviewer for NIH, USED and NSF.
 Most recently, Dr. Ofosu served as Chair of the Biomedical/Biobehavioral Research Administration Development (BRAD) Review Committee in 2012 and 2013.
 She is a frequent presenter at national meetings of a number of professional organizations, including Society of Research Administrators (former Board member), National Council of University Research Administrators, and National Sponsored Programs Administrators Alliance of HBCUs.
 Dr. Ofosu has several publications in her academic research area of Immunogenetics, as well as in Sponsored Programs Administration.